tfabris/TomServo/README.md

 Notes:
 ------

-The blender file is saved with the pieces already moved into their printing positions.
+The Tom.blend file is saved with the pieces already moved into their printing positions.
 To view the parts in "assembled" position:

   - Make sure you are in Object Mode in Blender.
   - Press A ("Select All")